craftingcity/The-Known-World/Prenotes May 14 24.md

   Tasking-level Command; Integrate and investigate entity "Mountain Troopers".
   Network-level Command; Enhance cohesion with frequent interactors, conceal network connections.
   Public-level Command; Maintain alias while operating task.
   Performance Notes; Good work so far, T. Looking forward to this one.
 Be faster.
+PS.
+That Marilynn woman you're rolling with was a Riphound.
+Might be useful.
   - L."

 ### What happened?